erikvanoosten/metrics-scala/docs/Manual.md

 *Health check* support is described at [Health check support](/docs/HealthCheckManual.md).

-In Scala 2.10 you can also instrument *Actors* and *Futures*.
+Starting with Scala 2.10 you can also instrument *Actors* and *Futures*.
 This is described at [Instrumenting Actors and Futures](/docs/ActorsAndFutures.md).

 For more information on (JMX) reporters and other aspects of Metrics 3.x, please see the Java api in the [Metrics documentation](http://metrics.codahale.com).